Prepare Early & Know What to Expect

 1. Log in to your current FAFSA form or start a new application at www.fafsa.gov.

-2. In the finances section of the online form, you will see a “Link to IRS” button if you are eligible to use the IRS DRT.
+2. In the finances section of the online form, select “Link to IRS” button if you are eligible.

-3. Click the “Link to IRS” button and log in with your FSA ID to be transferred to the IRS to retrieve your info.
+3. Log in with your FSA ID to be transferred to the IRS to retrieve your info.

 5. Check the “Transfer My Tax Information into the FAFSA form” box and click the “Transfer Now” button.